-- One (1) liner failure attributed to improper restoration of a nearby lateral connection, with a significant portion of the polyurethane coating was hydrolyzed along this line; - Similar occurrences of a liner connection cut shift.
+- One (1) liner failure where a bulge was found at the invert of the liner that prevented further advancement of CCTV equipment; - One (1) liner failure attributed to improper restoration of a nearby lateral connection, with a significant portion of the polyurethane coating was hydrolyzed along this line; - Similar occurrences of a liner connection cut shift.

-While the study concluded that there was no reason to anticipate that liners would not last for their intended lifetime of 50 years (and perhaps beyond), the study failed to address or quantify the severe degradation in operating performance of the post-rehabilitation pipe where numerous break-ins, root intrusion, and failures were found.
+While the study concluded that there was no reason to anticipate that liners would not last for their intended lifetime of 50 years (and perhaps beyond) the study failed to address or quantify the severe degradation in operating performance of the post-rehabilitation pipe where numerous break-ins, root intrusion, and failures were found.